bluekc/serilog-kafka-sink/README.md

 A Serilog sink for sending structured logging events to Apache Kafka

-Add this to your global.asax file
+Add this to your global.asax.cs file

 ```string brokers = "hostname of broker";
     string topic = "topic-name";